 - Just sterilize the lance and the area around the blister with an alcohol prep pad.

-- Lance the blister by poking the top layer and gently pressing out any contents with a sterile gauze pad.
+- Lance the blister by poking the top layer and gently pressing out any contents with a gauze pad.

 - Leave the skin intact unless you suspect infection.